apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 ## Configuration

-To enable the journal plugin to be used by default, add the following line to your Akka `application.conf`:
+To enable the journal plugin to be used by default, add the following line to your Pekko `application.conf`:

 ```
-akka.persistence.journal.plugin = "akka.persistence.r2dbc.journal"
+pekko.persistence.journal.plugin = "pekko.persistence.r2dbc.journal"
 ```

 It can also be enabled with the `journalPluginId` for a specific `EventSourcedBehavior` and multiple